SteveDesmond-ca/stevedesmond-ca.github.io/resume.md

 ## Summary

 - More than a decade of professional full-stack development in .NET, PHP, and JavaScript
-- Open source contributions/experience in C, C++, C#, Go, Java, JavaScript, PHP, and Python
+- Open source contributions / experience in C, C++, C#, Go, Java, JavaScript, PHP, and Python
 - Specializing in performance optimization, automated testing, and Continuous Integration and Delivery

 ## Work Experience